OisinWrites/Battleships-Legacy/README.md

         Error: Game end conditions aren't triggering.
         Method: Running out of turns did trigger end.
 Resolving error below, where ship sunk wasn't working by continuing to use the identifier attribute throughout code.
+        Result: Game end conditions are in effect.

         Error: Ship count is not reduced once full ship is successfully destroyed.
         Methods: Guess checker function looked for change from 0 integer on board, updated to use ship.identifier.
         Results: Full ship targeted means new emoji, and ships left tracker counts down.

+        Error: When auto placing ships, if a ship over laps another, the code randomises the segments position but not the whole ship, leaving parts of the same ship scattered across the board.

 # Validation
 Ran code from all files through PEP8 linter